Precision railroading

-Precision railroading or precision scheduled railroading (PSR) is a concept in freight railroad operations pioneered by E. Hunter Harrison in 1993, and adopted by nearly every North American Class I railroad.
+Precision railroading or precision scheduled railroading (PSR) is a concept in freight railroad operations pioneered by American railroad executive E. Hunter Harrison in 1993 and has since been adopted by nearly every North American Class I railroad.
 It shifts the focus from older practices, such as unit trains, hub and spoke operations, and individual car switching at hump yards to emphasizing point-to-point freight car movements on simplified routing networks.
 Under PSR, freight trains operate on fixed schedules, much like passenger trains, instead of being dispatched whenever a sufficient number of loaded cars are available.
 In the past, intermodal trains and general merchandise trains operated separately; under PSR they are combined as needed, typically with distributed power.
 Inventories of freight cars and locomotives are reduced and fewer workers are employed for a given level of traffic.
-The result is an often substantial decrease in railroad operating ratios and other financial and operating metrics at the cost of less-reliable service (particularly to smaller customers), long-term capacity issues, increased derailments, and other safety risks associated with longer trains and crew fatigue.
+The result is an often substantial decrease in railroad operating ratios and other financial and operating metrics at the cost of less-reliable service (particularly to smaller customers), long-term capacity issues, and possibly increased derailments and other safety risks associated with longer trains and crew fatigue.

 History

 Harrison first introduced PSR at the Illinois Central Railroad (IC), where he became CEO in 1993.
 He implemented it at Canadian National after they acquired IC in 1998.
 After retiring from Canadian National, Harrison was recruited to take over leadership of the Canadian Pacific and implemented precision railroading there.
-In March 2017, he was appointed CEO of CSX Transportation and began implementing PSR on its large network, but he died eight months later.
-In 2021, CSX has become the first railroad to move away from PSR.
+In March 2017, he was appointed CEO of CSX Transportation and began implementing PSR on its large network, but died eight months later.